RussOakham/wanderlust-recipes/README.md

 * **Image Banner**: Visually pleasing design, allowing users to immediately identify the site brand.
 * **Username sub-banner**: Text banner showing username of logged in account, allowing users to quickly identify if they are using their correct desired account.
 * **Favourite Recipes**: Recipes favourited by the user are displayed in list order, allowing quick and easy access.
-* **Submitted Recipes**: Recipes previously submitted by the user are displayed in list order, allowing users quick and easy access or review or edit.
+* **Submitted Recipes**: Recipes previously submitted by the user are displayed in list order, allowing users quick and easy access for review or edit.
 </details>

 <details>